simonmichael/hledger/bin/README.md

 # Optionally, install the python scripts:
 $ pip install -U hledger-utils
-$ pip install -U git+https://github.com/edkedk99/hledger-fifo
+$ pip install -U hledger-lots

 # Check that hledger's command list now includes the bin scripts.
 # Eg "check-fancyassertions" and "swap-dates" should be listed: